google/WebFundamentals/src/content/en/ilt/pwa/e-commerce-lab-3-payment-request-api.md

 #### Explanation

 Upon receiving the `shippingoptionchange` event, the `request` object's `shippingOption` is updated.
 The `shippingOption`It indicates the `id` of the selected shipping options.
-The `id` is passed to `buildPaymentsDetails`, which looksLook for the price of the shipping option and updates the display items so that the user knows the total cost is changed. `buildPaymentsDetails alsoAlso` changes the shipping option's `selected` property to `true` to indicate that the user has chosen the item.
+The `id` is passed to `buildPaymentsDetails`, which looks for the price of the shipping option and updates the display items so that the user knows the total cost is changed. `buildPaymentsDetails alsoAlso` changes the shipping option's `selected` property to `true` to indicate that the user has chosen the item.
 Checkout `buildPaymentDetails()` function in __app/scripts/modules/payment-api.js__ to see how it works.

 ![40f84cde162b2247.png](img/40f84cde162b2247.png)